G-Unit1/Lentopeli-Web/README.md

 # Lentopeli-Web
 Ohjelmisto 2 Lentopeli <br>
 <h4>To run the game locally download zip and run flask.py from flask folder and open the html document review</h4>
+<h4>To play the game online go to https://make-s.duckdns.org/ </h4>